MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

     ```

 6. Make your changes!
 (If it's a resource file, we recommend testing the changes in your local MAA folder before pasting them in the web page to avoid errors).
-7. When you finish editing, scroll to the bottom of the page and describe your changes.
+7. Once you've finished editing, click the button 👇 in the top right corner to open the commit page and write a brief description of what you changed.

     ```component Image1
     {